louismullie/temp-data/markdown_final/f3aea01c-938b-47ec-b4cb-dcef7a182eda.md

 Regarding diagnostic investigations for polycystic liver disease, more specifically with respect to evaluation of mucinous cystic neoplasms, EASL 2022 guidelines recommend to view a combination of ≥ 1 major and ≥ 1 minor feature as worrisome features for mucinous cystic neoplasms of the liver:

-- major features: thick septation, nodularity
+- **Major features**: thick septation, nodularity

-- minor features: upstream biliary dilatation, thin septations, internal hemorrhage, perfusional change, < 3 coexistent hepatic cysts.
+- **Minor features**: upstream biliary dilatation, thin septations, internal hemorrhage, perfusional change, < 3 coexistent hepatic cysts.

 ---